Henri de Verninac-Saint-Maur: Senator

 On 4 February 1883 Verninac finally succeeded in being elected as Senator for Lot.

 He sat on the left, and took an active part in the discussion over reforming the magistrature.

 He was also involved in framing the law on recidivists.
 He opposed agricultural taxes.

-He voted for divorces, for the Lisbonne law defining the freedom of the press and for the high court procedure against General Georges Ernest Boulanger.
+He voted in favour of divorce, in favour of the Lisbonne law defining the freedom of the press and in favour of the high court procedure against General Georges Ernest Boulanger.

 Charles de Verninac was reelected to the upper house in 1888, and joined the Democratic Left group.

-He left the republican union in 1891 to form the most advanced group of the democratic left, with Senator Bernard of Doubs.
+He left the republican union in 1891 to form the most progressive group of the democratic left, with Senator Bernard of Doubs.

 He was president of this group.
 At this time he became President of the General Council of Lot.

 He was highly active in the senate, belonging to committees on finance, the army, the navy and railways among others.

 He was involved in discussions over railway lines, sugar, cargo stowage on ships, public abattoirs and many other subjects.

 On 12 January 1893 Charles de Verninac was elected alternate member of the Committee of the High Court of Justice.

 He was secretary of the Finance committee.

 Charles de Verninac was reelected to the Senate on 3 January 1897.

 On 11 July 1898 he was elected vice-president of the Senate by a large majority.

 He replaced Paul Peytral, who had been appointed Minister of Finance.

 He was reelected to this position on 12 January 1899, 5 February 1900 and 10 January 1901.

 As a member of the army committee he often spoke on military problems, and always contributed to budget discussions.

 Charles de Verninac was made commander of Agricultural Merit and Knight of the Order of Leopold of Belgium.

-He died on 12 May 1901.
-He was aged 59.
+He died on 12 May 1901 aged 59.